What is Cooperation?

-You can post your cooperation project ideas and call for partners on our website, and search for people and organisations who are looking for others to work with on cooperation projects.
-You will need to register on the website, or be logged in, before you can post your Cooperation offer.
+You can share your cooperation project ideas and call for partners on our website, and search for people and organisations who are looking for others to work with on cooperation projects.
+If you have a cooperation offer you'd like to share please send information to firstname.lastname@example.org.

 Cooperation is about working on a project with organisations or groups in different places.
 This could be different areas in Scotland, the UK, Europe or even further afield.

 Often rural businesses or communities in different parts of the country, or further afield, face similar challenges.
 Cooperation projects are a fantastic opportunity to learn from, and with, people in other rural areas.
 It's a chance to work together towards common goals, see what's working well in other places and develop new ways of doing things.